KevinCurtisDev/todo_list_app/README.md

 Once the server is running you can view and use the ToDo app in your browser by visiting the url produced by the python server.

-to view the jasmine test suit, add the following extension to the generated url: /SpecRunner.html
+To view the jasmine test suit, add the following extension to the generated url: /test/SpecRunner.html

 ## Analysis and comparison of ToDo web app with competitor web app
 Google's lighthouse audit was used for my analyis and comparison of the ToDo web app and a competitor ToDo web app.